Santiagodiazs/TLA_Plotter/README.md

 where `<program>` is the path to the file that represents its entry-point.

+> [!NOTE]
-The compiler generates `scene.svg` in the current directory.
+> The compiler generates a file named `scene.svg` in the current working directory containing the resulting vector graphics.

 ### Test